elielberra/note-saver/README.md

 cd <path_to_notesaver_repo>/vagrant
 vagrant up
 ```
 The UI of Virtual Box with the VM initializating will appear.
 Switch back to the terminal on which you run the `vagrant up` and wait for the message "The VM was succesfully configured!" to appear (be patient, it may take a while).
 After that, switch back to Virtual Box's UI and login into the Ubuntu session with these default credentials: user 'vagrant' and password 'vagrant'.
 When prompted for the setup of the first startup select 'Use default config'".
-Launch `google-chrome` from a terminal to initialize the browser (it is important that you initialize google-chrome with this command before runing the `setupLocalEnvironment.sh` script ).
+Launch `google-chrome` from a terminal to initialize the browser (it is important that you initialize google-chrome with this command before runing the `setupLocalEnvironment.sh` script).
 Follow the steps down below.

-### How to execute it
+### How to run this app
 After you have cloned/downloaded this repository perform these commands:
 ```
 cd <path_to_notesaver_repo>\note-saver